sabiha90/A-Search-Engine-for-Kids/README.md

 `./usr/local/bin/elasticsearch`

 ## TroubleShooting:
-If any error try this
+If any error while starting elastic search
-failed to obtain node locks, tried [[/usr/local/var/lib/elasticsearch
+example: failed to obtain node locks, tried [[/usr/local/var/lib/elasticsearch ..

-ps aux | grep 'java'
+`ps aux | grep 'java'
-kill -9 <PID>
+kill -9 <PID>`

 Unable to locate python 3.7 on Pycharm locate anaconda if installed
-> which anaconda
+` which anaconda`
 Copy the path for the folder into pycharm and locate python 3.7 or similar version